pippinbarr/cart253/topics/arrays/sequential-arrays-in-practice.md

 let animationIndex = 0;
 ```

 Okay that *looks* a lot more freaky... lotsa curly brackets!
-But it's really and truly *just* an array (the square brackets around the whole thing) that contains a sequence of JavaScript Objects (the curly bracketed parts) that contain positions (the `x` and `y` properties).
+But it's really and truly *just* an array (the square brackets go around the whole thing) that contains a sequence of JavaScript Objects (the curly bracketed parts) that contain positions (the `x` and `y` properties).

 ### Grand jeté!